-Achievers Workforce Institute (AWI) research shows that offline workers are less likely to feel recognised, trust their leaders, or say they would recommend their company compared to online workers.
+Achievers Workforce Institute (AWI) research shows that offline workers are less likely to feel recognized, trust their leaders, or say they would recommend their company compared to online workers.
 They are also less likely to say they have access to technology such as communication, feedback, recognition, or wellbeing tools.

 HR leaders in industries such as healthcare, manufacturing, retail, and hospitality are looking for ways to engage and retain offline workers.

 The latest research from AWI shows that offline workers are highly motivated by frequent recognition.
-A recognition platform for offline workers looks a bit different to one for someone sitting at a desk all day, but the right programme can drive impressive results.
+A recognition platform for offline workers looks a bit different to one for someone sitting at a desk all day, but the right program can drive impressive results.